Pinoccchio/LawBot/WEB_SUPABASE_TABLES_REVISED.md

 END;
 $$ LANGUAGE plpgsql;

+-- Simplified function to update officer availability status based on basic status only CREATE OR REPLACE FUNCTION update_officer_availability_status() RETURNS TRIGGER AS $$
+DECLARE
+  new_availability_status TEXT;
+BEGIN
+  -- Simple availability logic based on officer status IF NEW.status != 'active' THEN
+    new_availability_status := 'unavailable';
+  ELSE
+    -- Keep the manually set availability status for active officers new_availability_status := COALESCE(NEW.availability_status, 'available');
+  END IF;

+  -- Update availability status if it changed and officer status changed IF TG_OP = 'UPDATE' AND OLD.status IS DISTINCT FROM NEW.status THEN
+    NEW.availability_status := new_availability_status;
+    NEW.last_status_update_at := TIMEZONE('utc', NOW());

+    RAISE NOTICE 'Officer % availability status updated to % due to status change', NEW.full_name, new_availability_status;
+  ELSIF TG_OP = 'INSERT' THEN
+    NEW.availability_status := COALESCE(NEW.availability_status, 'available');
+    NEW.last_status_update_at := TIMEZONE('utc', NOW());
+  END IF;

+  RETURN NEW;
+END;
+$$ LANGUAGE plpgsql;

 -- Create trigger to keep unit officer counts updated CREATE TRIGGER update_unit_officer_count_trigger
   AFTER INSERT OR UPDATE OR DELETE ON pnp_officer_profiles FOR EACH ROW
   EXECUTE FUNCTION update_unit_officer_count();

+-- Create trigger to automatically update officer availability status CREATE TRIGGER update_officer_availability_status_trigger BEFORE INSERT OR UPDATE ON pnp_officer_profiles
+  FOR EACH ROW
+  EXECUTE FUNCTION update_officer_availability_status();
 ```

 ## 7. Default Unit Data (For Testing)